 Rushmere St Andrew Neighbourhood Plan

 East Suffolk Council has recently adopted the District Plan, also referred to as the Suffolk Coastal Local Plan.
-We would very much like to provide local detail to this adopted district plan.
-The Neighbourhood Plan is intended to highlight the unique qualities in our parish.
+The Neighbourhood Plan will provide local detail to the adopted District Plan and to highlight the unique qualities in our parish.
 It will be used to help preserve and enhance the environment and to guide future development in the Parish.

 Once “made” (i.e. completed), the Rushmere St Andrew Neighbourhood Plan becomes a legal document which will be reviewed from time to time and remain valid for the next 15 years or so.
 Planning applications made in Rushmere St Andrew will then have to be determined in accordance with both the Local and Neighbourhood Plans.

-It is also about protecting what we like about the community we live in and to look at how the parish should evolve and improve, so please use the opportunity to tell us what is important to you.
-The survey is an invitation to have your say on important issues such as future housing needs, the landscape, environment and parish amenities, roads and transport.
+It is also about protecting what we like about the community we live in and to look at how the parish should evolve and improve.

-Alongside the questionnaires the neighbourhood working group together with Places4People, Alison Farmer Associates and AECOM are also working on a landscape character assessment and design codes for the parish and identifying locally important buildings and open spaces in the parish.
-We will be giving residents more information on these aspects together with the results of the questionnaires in February 2021.
-We will publish more details about public events in the new year.
+The Neighbourhood Plan Working Group is also working with Places4People, Alison Farmer Associates and AECOM to produce a landscape character assessment and design codes for the parish and identifying locally important buildings and open spaces in the parish.
+We will be giving residents more information on these aspects soon.

 Further Information on Neighbourhood Plans and the Working Group